danilw/Krita-StableDiffusion-WebUI-Colab/README.md

 # Krita-StableDiffusion-WebUI-Colab

+**What is it** - this is Colab script for https://github.com/Interpause/auto-sd-krita.
+Instruction to use - in `Krita-StableDiffusionUI.ipynb` file.

+if you need just WebUI - use Stable Diffusion WebUI Colab.
+My [WebUI Colab script](https://github.com/danilw/WebUI-Colab-AUTOMATIC1111-stable-diffusion-webui), using AUTOMATIC1111 repo.

+___
 # Currently (now today) NOT WORKING reason https://github.com/Interpause/auto-sd-krita/issues/55

 ### Updated - please redownload if script not working for you!
+___
 ### Contact: [**Join discord server**](https://discord.gg/JKyqWgt)

 ___